duritong/ibox_base/README.md

     SSH_AUTH_SOCK='' vagrant up --provider=libvirt
     # or
     SSH_AUTH_SOCK='' vagrant up --provider=virtualbox
+    # this will automatically apply the basic configuration (ibox standard)

+* Rerun puppet provisioning

+    # if you made changes and want to apply them, simply run another provision
+    SSH_AUTH_SOCK='' vagrant provision

-* ssh to the box and apply the puppet manifests
+* You can also ssh into the box and run it from there

     SSH_AUTH_SOCK='' vagrant ssh
     /etc/puppet/ibox/bin/local_apply.sh

+* Root password: vagrant

 ## Tuning your deployment

 The Vagrant file uses a simple yaml file: `boxes.yaml` to describe the boxes that should be created.
 You can use it to tweak the various options for a deployment, like an additional node, additional disk, cpu & memory.
 See `boxes.yaml.sample` for the various options you can tweak.

 By default - if boxes.yaml is missing - only one box is started using all the defaults.
+Meaning (on virtualbox):

+* a box called ibox-one
+* 1 cpu
+* 1G of memory
+* one interface
+* one additional disk of 10GB